Tinkuvenkat2656/axi4-lite-reg-slave/README.md

 The intention behind keeping this design simple is to use it as a starting point for building a UVM testbench.
 A clean and straightforward DUT makes it easier to write, debug, and validate the verification environment without unnecessary complications.

 This design currently focuses on correctness and clarity.
 I will continue improving it by adding better handling of corner cases and developing a complete UVM-based verification environment around it.

+Simulation Status

+The design has been compiled and simulated successfully using QuestaSim after adding interface and top module along with DUT.

+Sanity Stimulus has been added to Top and a basic write followed by a read transaction was performed from the top module.
+The read data matched the written data, confirming correct functionality for this scenario.

+Simulation output is included in the "results/" folder as proof of execution.